 Time.
-It’s a resource no one can make more of, so that makes TIME one of the most valuable resources anyone has.
-So when you start requesting or scheduling time on someone else’s calendar, you must master the skill and do it with extreme care if you want to be recognized as a competent administrative professional.
-If you don’t, it’s one of the fastest ways to lose credibility with executives and completely irritate people beyond belief.
+It’s a resource no one can make more of, which makes time one of the most valuable resources anyone has.
+So when you request or schedule time on someone else’s calendar, you must do it with extreme care if you want to be recognized as a competent admin.
+If you don’t, it’s one of the fastest ways to lose credibility with executives and irritate people beyond belief.

-I want to share a simple way you can become a value-added admin when it comes to scheduling meetings: create descriptive and complete electronic meeting invitations.
+To be a value-added admin, there’s one important thing you can do when it comes to scheduling meetings: create descriptive and complete electronic meeting invitations.

 I receive dozens of Outlook meeting invites on behalf of the executive clients I support.
-It’s rare that the subject line is adequate in describing what the meeting is about at first glance, let alone once I open it looking for additional clues.
-Never assume that because you are familiar with all of the meeting details that all executives, meeting attendees, and their assistants are as well.
+It’s rare that the subject line is adequate in describing what the meeting is about.
+And it usually isn’t any clearer when I open it looking for additional clues.
+Never assume that because you’re familiar with the meeting details that all executives, attendees, and their assistants are, too.
 (Have you ever been the last to know?)

-Here are a few simple strategies you can implement the next time you click NEW APPOINTMENT on your calendar invite program to ensure you aren’t wasting valuable time for everyone on the invite list – yourself included!
+Here are a few simple meeting invitation strategies you can implement to ensure you aren’t wasting valuable time for everyone on the invite list.

 1. Create clear, descriptive subject lines.